ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 Also, you need to install `argon2` C implementation as well in Arch Linux; run `sudo pacman -Sy argon2` before Python bindings work.

 Note:`hashcat` [does not support argon2 yet](https://github.com/hashcat/hashcat/issues/1966).

+`john` works for this task, but it might be a little slower than Python implementation, for example.
+Check also the `--fork` parameter.

 ## Task 3: Lifetime of the passwords